 You can create a sports movie club, which will create short movies or regular cinema to create awareness among audiences.
 Not only will this create opportunities in the media sector on a large scale, but this will also be an untouched genre of Indian sports movies.
 And who knows?
 Your next sponsor could be Netflix or Amazon.

 Video can be a good means to commercialize as well.
 You can start a YouTube channel as there are few sports video bloggers.

 The story of the Indian sports ecosystem reflects the globalization of the economy with all its opportunities and challenges.
-It requires leadership which recognizes sport as “more than a business.”
+It requires leadership that recognizes sport as “more than a business.”
 It fits into the age we live in today – the age of entrepreneurship.
-And this will transform the globe, with sport playing a major role that will provide enthusiasts with a more sustainable future.
+And this will transform the globe, with sport playing a major role providing enthusiasts with a more sustainable future.

 Mr. Paul had a deep passion for sports from his school days.
 He had represented the state in football (under 16) and had represented the district in inter-state table tennis (under 16).
-Currently, his passion for sports has helped several struggling sportsmen in getting closer to their dream.
+His passion for sports has helped several struggling sportsmen get closer to their dream.